tomaslibal/cppToolkit/README.md

 - sort the subarrays
 - merge the sorted subarrays

+Part of the algorithm's performance comes from the strategy used to choose the pivot.
+This implementation uses the original pivot choosing strategy which is to initially set the beginning of a partition to be the pivot.
+The worst-case asymptotical running time n^2 is largely due to this choice for an input which is already sorted in an descending order.

 ### Hash table

 The hash table is an array of linked lists.
 Because each link in the linked list stores a key-value pair, this is what the hash table can store.